 It should, and for good reason.
 China is following the exact growth model used by both 1960s Russia and 1980s Japan.
 It’s called the Gerschenkron growth model and China has implemented it to a T, differing only in its intensity and scale which is unprecedented.

 And like Japan and Russia before it, China’s economic “miracle” is anything but.

-The above is an excerpt from our Macro Intelligence Report (MIR).
-If you’d like to learn more about the MIR, click here.
+The above is an excerpt from our Macro Ops Collective.
+If you’d like to learn more, click here.